Resource isolation with multiple tenants

 A new tenant provides a separate set of tenant-wide settings that can accommodate resources and trusting applications that have requirements that need different configurations at the tenant level.
 Additionally, a new tenant provides a new set of Microsoft Online services such as Office 365.

-A new tenant boundary involves a separate set of Azure AD directory roles, which enables you to configure different sets of administrators.
+A new tenant boundary involves a separate set of Microsoft Entra directory roles, which enables you to configure different sets of administrators.

 The following diagram illustrates a common usage for resource isolation in multiple tenants: a pre-production or "sandbox" environment that requires more separation than can be achieved with delegated administration in a single tenant.

 Contoso is an organization that augmented their corporate tenant architecture with a pre-production tenant called ContosoSandbox.com.
-The sandbox tenant is used to support ongoing development of enterprise solutions that write to Azure AD and Microsoft 365 using Microsoft Graph.
-These solutions will later be deployed in the corporate tenant.
+The sandbox tenant is used to support ongoing development of enterprise solutions that write to Microsoft Entra ID and Microsoft 365 using Microsoft Graph.
+These solutions are deployed in the corporate tenant.

 The sandbox tenant is brought online to prevent those applications under development from impacting production systems either directly or indirectly, by consuming tenant resources and affecting quotas, or throttling.